oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 * `time_created` - The date and time the Exadata infrastructure was created.
 * `time_zone` - The time zone of the Exadata infrastructure.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Exadata Infrastructure
+	* `update` - (Defaults to 20 minutes), when updating the Exadata Infrastructure
+	* `delete` - (Defaults to 20 minutes), when destroying the Exadata Infrastructure

 ## Import

 ExadataInfrastructures can be imported using the `id`, e.g.